 |Train companies||Frecciarossa or Trenitalia|

 Trenitalia offers three different ticket types to fit anyone’s budget, such as the Base, Economy, Super Economy and Ordinaria tickets.
 Trenitalia also has discount and loyalty cards for qualified travelers, which you can use on Omio.
-When traveling on a Trenitalia train between Geneva and Rome, you can expect to travel 432 miles (696 km).
-Check Trenitalia’s train schedules and tickets for the Geneva to Rome trip and book your cheap ticket on Omio today!
+When traveling on a Trenitalia train from Geneva to Rome, you can expect to travel 432 miles (696 km).
+Check Trenitalia’s train schedules and tickets for the Geneva to Rome journey and book your cheap ticket on Omio today!

 If you are traveling from Geneva to Rome, trains can provide excellent connections to make your trip convenient and easy.
 The trains from Geneva to Rome involve a change at Milan as the first leg of the journey will direct you to Milan, and from there you can take connecting trains to reach Rome.
 The trains travel a distance of 432 miles (696 km) and take an average of about 9h 41min.
 There are about 20 trains from Geneva to Milan, and from Milan to Rome, about 40 trains run daily.
 Therefore, passengers can choose a suitable connection train from Milan to Rome according to the time they arrive in Milan from Geneva.
 Once you reach the capital city of Italy, you can visit the stunning attractions at Rome, including the Colosseum, Pantheon, Trevi Fountain, and the majestic Vatican City.